-Make this delicious and decadent Creamed Corn recipe for your next holiday gathering.
+This recipe will show you how to make Creamed Corn for your next holiday gathering.
 This simple creamed corn dish is the perfect addition to your Thanksgiving spread.

 Serving Suggestions

-This creamed corn recipe is so simple.
+This homemade creamed corn recipe is so simple.
 This makes it the perfect companion for whichever other sides you want to enjoy on Thanksgiving.
-You might not care about veggies at Thanksgiving, but once you try this homemade cream corn recipe, you will be happy to add a scoop to your plate.

-For those seeking a holiday beverage to complement the creamed corn and the rest of your Thanksgiving spread, I recommend my apple cider sangria.
+If you want to serve it alongside a holiday beverage, I recommend my apple cider sangria.
 It strikes a perfect balance, being festive and flavorful without overshadowing the stars of the show like this creamed corn.

-Serve this creamed corn recipe for a simple weeknight dinner alongside a roasted chicken.
+Serve this southern inspired creamed corn recipe for a simple weeknight dinner alongside an air fryer meatloaf, pork chops or baked chicken breast.
 You could even use this as a base for a very simple creamed corn casserole.
 Just spread the corn mixture into a large baking dish and crumble bread crumbs or ritz crackers over the top for texture.
 Bake in the oven uncovered for 20 minutes at 350F and serve!

 Ingredient substitutions